JGHFunRun/rickroll_detector/README.md

 It will print "True" if the video is a rickroll, and "false" if its not.

 This program detects rickrolls in disguise too, pretty consistently, because it not just checks the link but the content too (such as comments, etc.).
+It also works with shortened urls leading to a youtube video.

 Good luck and never get rickrolled again :D